frakel/meiwe/README.md

 ------------------------------------------------

-MEIWE – Music Encoding Initiative Web Editor is a web-based Musiceditor for MEI-Files.
+MEIWE – Music Encoding Initiative Web Editor is a web-based music editor for MEI-Files.
 It could become useful for everyone, who wants to edit MEI-Files easily and with live preview.
 In the future there will be other functions: Editing Meta-Data, intelligent XML-Tree-View, easier and overseeable editing.